The Twitter App dashboard allows developers to quickly and easily perform the following tasks:

 - Open up a specific App's settings by clicking into the App’s settings.
 Within the settings, you can see the App details, keys and tokens, and permissions.

-Starting January 2021, App keys and tokens are no longer viewable within the Developer Portal and must be saved securely once generated.
-These credentials can be regenerated from within the App settings.
+All App keys and tokens are no longer viewable within the Developer Portal and must be saved securely once generated.
 We recommend using a password manager to store your keys and tokens.

 Keys and tokens